-SP 151: Personal and Public Speaking

-Prereq: Qualified for ENG 100S.
+SP 151: Personal and Public Speaking Credits: 3 Class Hours: 3 lecture Prereq: Qualified for ENG 100S.
 Semester Offered: Fall, Spring Description: This course is an introduction to the fundamentals of speech communication.
 Students engage in activities to acquire competence in interpersonal, small group, and public communication.